A Syntax for Strictly Associative and Unital $\infty$-Categories: Introduction

 We combine insertion with two other simpler procedures, \emph{disc removal} and \emph{endo-coherence removal}, to produce our reduction relation on operations of the theory.
 Our major technical results concern the behaviour of this reduction relation.
 We show that it terminates, and that it has unique normal forms, yielding a decision procedure for equality.

 \mypara{Implementation.} We have produced an OCaml implementation of our scheme as a type theory, which we call $\Cattsua$, standing for ``categorical type theory with strict unitors and associators''.
-In Section~\ref{sec:implementation} we give three worked examples, showing that the triangle and pentagon conditions of the definition of monoidal category completely trivialize, and demonstrating that a known proof of the 5-dimensional syllepsis homotopy reduces to a substantially simpler form.
+In \cref{sec:implementation} we give three worked examples, showing that the triangle and pentagon conditions of the definition of monoidal category completely trivialize, and demonstrating that a known proof of the 5\-dimensional syllepsis homotopy reduces to a substantially simpler form.
+The implementation can be found at:

-\mypara{Formalisation.} All technical results in this paper have been formalised in Agda and is available at:
+\mypara{Formalisation.} The majority of technical results in this paper have been formalised in Agda, and we make this available here~\cite{alex_rice_2024_11149192}:

-The formalisation compiles with Agda version 2.6.3 and standard library version 1.7.2.
-As well as the formalisations for theorems that appear in this paper, the repository contains a collection of proofs about various different versions of \Catt, which is achieved by formalising the meta theory for a version of \Catt with parameterised equality rules, which is presented in \cref{sec:equality} of this paper.
+The formalisation compiles with Agda version 2.6.4.1 and standard library version 2.0.
+Where a result has been formalised, we supply the file and line number of the corresponding formal proof.
+In the Agda files, a comment above a formalised proof indicates the corresponding theorem number here.

 \mypara{Related Work.} Our work is based on the theory of \textit{contractible $\infty$\-categories}, a well-studied model of globular $\infty$\-categories originally due to Maltsiniotis~\cite{maltsiniotis2010grothendieck}, who was building on an early algebraic definition of $\infty$\-groupoid by Grothendieck~\cite{PursuingStacks}.
 An excellent modern presentation is given by Leinster in terms of contractible globular operads~\cite{leinster2004higher}.